-Responses from these surveys will then be reported to the Research Degrees Committee who will subsequently report to the Research & Innovation Committee, for analysis and any appropriate action.
+Responses from these surveys will then be reported to the Research Degrees Committee who will subsequently report to the Research & Knowledge Exchange Committee, for analysis and any appropriate action.

 The Falmouth University Complaints Policy and Procedure can be found on our Regulations, Policies & Procedures for Students page.